 Bill Memo: Collecting Utility Affordability Data

-This act amends the public service law, directing the Public Service Commission to prepare two written reports on the effect of the COVID-19 state of emergency on utilities.
-The bill also requires the Commission to host a public comment period for each report and hold five public hearings.
+This act amends the public service law, directing the Public Service Commission to prepare two written reports on the effect of the COVID-19 state of emergency on utilities and hold public hearings.

-This bill requires the Public Service Commission to collect critical data from electric, gas, and water utilities and produce two reports on their findings.
+This bill requires the Public Service Commission to collect critical data on the affordability of utility service from water, electric, and gas utilities and produce two reports on their findings.
 In addition, the Commission is required to host five public hearings across the state on the issue of utility affordability.

 In Fall 2021, EANY and other organizations submitted FOIL requests to access this data from the 10 largest water utilities in the state.
 Only 4 of the 10 utilities responded, and there was no standardized reporting among the 4 utilities that did respond.
-The Erie County Water Authority, for example, claimed that they do not track the number of shut-offs conducted.
+The Erie County Water Authority claimed that they do not track the number of shut-offs conducted.

 Environmental Advocates NY Bill Rating: Substantial Benefit